asaggi/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #**Traffic Sign Recognition**

-##Writeup Template

-###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

 ---

 **Build a Traffic Sign Recognition Project**

 The goals / steps of this project are the following:
-* Load the data set (see below for links to the project data set)
+* Load the data set (see below for links to the project data set).
-* Explore, summarize and visualize the data set
+* Explore, summarize and visualize the data set.
-* Design, train and test a model architecture
+* Design, train and test a model architecture.
-* Use the model to make predictions on new images
+* Use the model to make predictions on new images.
-* Analyze the softmax probabilities of the new images
+* Analyze the softmax probabilities of the new images.
-* Summarize the results with a written report
+* Summarize the results with a written report.

 [//]: # (Image References)